Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn disease, plaque psoriasis, and ulcerative colitis.

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have liver disease, heart problems, a bleeding disorder, an active infection or an infection that keeps coming back, diabetes, eye or visual problems, or a weakened immune system.
-Tell your doctor if you or your child have a history of seizures, multiple sclerosis, Guillain-Barre syndrome, or a similar nervous system disease.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart problems, diabetes, or a bleeding disorder.
+Tell your doctor if you have a history of seizures, multiple sclerosis, Guillain-Barré syndrome, or a similar nervous system disease.

-- You will need to have a skin test for tuberculosis before you start using this medicine.
-Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.
+- Your doctor will test you for tuberculosis (TB) before you start using this medicine.
+Tell your doctor if you or anyone in your home has ever had a positive TB skin test.